COVID-19 Pandemic Donation Program - Shared Sick/Illness Time Pool

 - Agree that the donated sick time is gross income and is subject to taxation

 Approval for shared sick time is not guaranteed.
 An employee may not use donated sick leave until all other paid sick time has been exhausted.
 If an employee meets the eligibility requirements (submission of a request for time off via FMLA Source) and the donation of sick time is approved (all FFCRA leave time and own personal sick time has been exhausted), the employee is eligible to receive donated sick time.
 Human Resources will add the donated sick leave time to the employee's paid time on an as-needed basis for the applicable pay period.
 Retroactive requests for donated sick time will not be processed.
-The employee may receive no more than a maximum of 112 hours per fiscal period.
+The employee may receive no more than a maximum of 112 hours per fiscal year.
 The maximum allowed for part-time employees will be prorated based on the employee's FTE.

 Employees are not eligible if they are: